 Left bundle branch block (LBBB) in acute myocardial infarction (AMI): clinical implications & Sgarbossa criteria

 On the contrary to right bundle branch block, left bundle branch block is always a pathological finding which affects cardiovascular and total mortality.
 Left bundle branch block is more common in individuals with structural and ischemic heart disease.
-Assessment of ischemia on ECG is difficult in presence of left bundle branch block.
+Assessment of ischemia on ECG is difficult in the presence of left bundle branch block.
 This is because left bundle branch block causes substantial changes in left ventricular de- and repolarization, which result in (secondary) ST-T changes.
 Such ST-T changes may imitate and/or mask ischemia.
 Imitation of ischemia manifests as ST segment elevations in leads V1–V2 accompanied by ST segment depressions in lead V5, V6, I and aVL.
 Clinicians frequently confuse these elevations and depressions with those caused by STEMI (STE-ACS).
-Indeed, several studies have shown that the majority of patients inappropriately referred to the catheterization laboratory with a suspicion of STEMI (STE-ACS) actually have left bundle branch block.
-Masking of ischemia occurs simply because the ST-T changes caused by the bundle branch block are stronger than the ST-T changes caused by ischemi and therefore the ischemia will not come to expression (there are exceptions to this rule, as discussed below).
+Indeed, several studies have shown that the majority of patients inappropriately referred to the catheterization laboratory with suspicion of STEMI (STE-ACS) actually have left bundle branch block.
+Masking of ischemia occurs simply because the ST-T changes caused by the bundle branch block are stronger than the ST-T changes caused by ischemia and therefore the ischemia will not come to expression (there are exceptions to this rule, as discussed below).
 To overcome these difficulties, researchers have developed ECG criteria that disclose ischemia in the presence of left bundle branch block.
 The most successful criteria to date were developed by Elena Sgarbossa and colleagues, hence referred to as the Sgarbossa criteria.

 Implications of left bundle branch block in myocardial ischemia/infarction